jiakaiBot/deCloudflare/subfiles/cloudflared_socialmedia.md

-## How many % of public social medias are using Cloudflare?
+## How many % of public social media are using Cloudflare?

 Below is a list of most popular social networks / social media apps worldwide.